GitHub and Git

 2.3 NMFS GitHub Enterprise Cloud user agreement

-Download the GitHub Enterprise Cloud user agreement (NOAA internal) and have your supervisor sign it.
-You will upload this when you request access to any GitHub Enterprise organizations.
+If you are requesting access to the NOAA Fisheries GitHub Enterprise organizations, download the GitHub Enterprise Cloud user agreement (NOAA internal) and have your supervisor sign it.
+You will upload this when you request access to your office’s GitHub Enterprise organization.

 2.4 Request access to NMFS GitHub Enterprise Cloud